rhel-labs/instruqt/firewall-system-role/03-openhttpservice/assignment.md

     - redhat.rhel_system_roles.firewall
 </pre>

-Run the following in the CLI.
+Copy paste and run the following in the CLI.

 ```bash
 tee -a /root/firewall.yml <<EOF